Phazzie/Apophenia/PLAYWRIGHT_SETUP.md

 ## Note

-This is optional for development.
-The main application will work without Playwright installed.
+This is optional for development and not part of the default CI pipeline.
+The main application works without Playwright installed.